 Thus, despite its popularity and the rich set of features, an annual UserTesting plan can be expensive and harder to justify for small teams or startups.

 Knowing that UserTesting isn’t the best tool for every company, we’ve put together the following list of the best available and more affordable alternatives to UserTesting:

 Without further ado, let’s dive into the six best competitors of UserTesting’s popular user research software:

 1 Userbrain | userbrain.com

-Of course, we’re going to place our own software at the top of the list.
+Of course, we’re going to place our own user testing tool at the top of the list.
 We’d be silly not to, wouldn’t we?

 If you think that UserTesting can provide it all, but is more than a little too pricey to run your user tests on a continuous basis, then we’ve got your back!

 Userbrain offers a set of features comparable to UserTesting.
 You get: